-GS1-128, previously known as EAN / UPC 128, can contain letters in relation to the previously mentioned barcodes, which can only contain numbers.
+Previously known as EAN / UPC 128, GS1-128 can contain letters in relation to the previously mentioned barcodes, which can only contain numbers.
 GS1-128 is a so-called information-bearing barcode.
-In addition to containing GTIN, it may also contain Lot number / batch number, serial number, weight, etc. why it’s often used for items with tracking.
+In addition to containing GTIN, it may also contain Lot number/batch number, serial number, weight, etc. why it’s often used for items with tracking.
 Information in the bar code is identified using an AI code, this code is surrounded by a parenthesis.
 E.g. (01) = GTIN, (10) = Batch / Lot number, (11) = Production date, (17) = Exp.
 Date.

 GS1-128 is usually the type of barcode used for pallet labels, as traceability is available, and to track items during transport, thus keeping track of goods receipt and departure.

-In the Tasklet Factory registry, the GS1-128 code is often used to log in to the Mobile WMS solution, as this type of barcode can contain both username, login code and domain.
+In the Tasklet Factory registry, the GS1-128 code is often used to log in to the Mobile WMS solution, as this type of barcode can contain both usernames, login code, and domain.

 GS1 DataMatrix and GS1 QR are both 2D barcodes.

-We also made a short video for you to see how a GS1 Data Matrix barcode works in a warehouse.
+We have also created a short video showing how a GS1 Data Matrix barcode works in a warehouse: